wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/1-introduction.md

 -   Register, if phase is open

--   Pre-register, if phase not yet open
+-   Pre-register, if phase is not yet open

 -   Book appointments